sebsto/amplify-ios-getting-started/code/README.md

     `ssh -i /path/to/my/private-ssh-key.pem ec2-user@<mac1_instance_IP_address>`

-2. Add your secrets to AWS Secrets Manager
+2. Get your secrets to AWS Secrets Manager

    !!
 Source this file before proceeding with the following !!